Overtime

 For the payment of overtime worked, the employer therefore has to pay EUR 207.20 to the employee with a total cost of EUR 213.41 for the employer.

-In the case where a special provision, collective agreement or contract provides for overtime to be paid at a premium rate exceeding 40 %, the excess premium is also exempt from taxes.
+In the case where a special provision, collective agreement or contract stipulates that overtime must be paid at a premium rate exceeding 40%, the excess premium is also exempt from taxes.

-Employers must declare the payment of overtime hours before premiums (100 %) and the corresponding number of hours separately from the gross salary.
+Employers must report the remuneration for overtime hours before premiums (100 %) and the corresponding number of hours separately from the gross salary.

 Therefore, the number of overtime hours before premiums does not appear under the 'Gross salary' heading (salaire brut), but under the heading 'Amount of overtime' (montant des heures supplémentaires).